 IGNATIAN BOOK CLUB FOR FACULTY AND STAFF

 Connect with faculty and staff through a book discussion group for people who are interested in our Jesuit mission.
-Lunch is provided.
-For more information, please email Donal Godfrey, S.J. at firstname.lastname@example.org.
+The book club meets in the fall and spring.
+Visit the University Ministry Faculty and Staff Spirituality webpage for more information or contact Donal Godfrey, S.J. at firstname.lastname@example.org.

 conversations on jesuit higher education

 Join members of the University Council for Jesuit Mission for lunch and discussion of the newest issue of Conversations on Jesuit Higher Education.
 Published each semester by the Association of Jesuit Colleges and Universities, Conversations features articles by faculty, staff, and students on topics related to Jesuit mission.
+This spring, lunch will take place on Tuesday, March 17, 2020 from 11:30 am - 12:30 pm in McLaren (MC) 252.
 For more information, email email@example.com.

 FACULTY LECTURE SERIES